 6. 3 golden chains"

-The items on this kid’s gift wish list for Santa are all pretty bizarre: a hoverboard, golden watch, and three golden chains?
-But what most impressed us is his request for $29.
+The items on this kid's gift wish list for Santa are all pretty bizarre: a hoverboard, golden watch, and three golden chains?
+But what most impressed his father, Twitter user @B_Effin_G, is the request for $29.
 Not $30, mind you.
 Exactly $29.
-It’s such a specific demand, and it just makes things more difficult for Santa.
-Seriously, you’re going to make Kris Kringle break a ten and show up with dollar bills?
+It's such a specific demand, and it just makes things more difficult for Santa.
+Seriously, you're going to make Kris Kringle break a 10 and show up with dollar bills?

 "Dear Santa if you want to grab a beer feel free to get the lot or Just one.
 PS the Fridge is near the door

-Anybody can leave out milk and cookies for Santa, but this kid knows how to really get on Santa’s good side.
-Not only does he welcome Santa to “grab a beer” while he’s dropping off presents, he also helpfully provides directions.
-“The fridge is near the door,” he writes.
-If we were his dad, we’re not sure if we’d be delighted or horrified that our son had just offered up free booze to a complete stranger.
+Anybody can leave out milk and cookies for Santa, but this kid knows how to really get on Santa's good side.
+Not only does he welcome Santa to "grab a beer" while he's dropping off presents, he also helpfully provides directions.
+"The fridge is near the door," he writes.
+If this kid were our nephew—like the anonymous uncle who posted the letter on imgur—we'd be amused but concerned by his offer of booze.

 "I wish my dad's truck will be unstuck.
 If Santa can grant that wish it will be a miracle."

-We’re not sensing a lot of faith in dear old dad from Emily, who just wants her dad’s truck to be unstuck.
+We're not sensing a lot of faith in dear old dad from Emily, who just wants her dad's truck to be unstuck.
 Where is this truck stuck and how long has it been there?
-She doesn’t get into details, only sharing that she’s pretty sure Santa won’t be able to accommodate her.
-“If Santa can grant that wish,” she writes, with just a hint of sarcasm, “it will be a miracle.”
+She doesn't get into details in this letter shared by MisterValmar on Reddit, only suggesting that she's pretty sure Santa won't be able to accommodate her.
+"If Santa can grant that wish," she writes, with just a hint of sarcasm, "it will be a miracle."

 "Dear, Santa me and my little Brother have